 Active Enrollment Requirements refer to how many ECTS points you must have passed in order to stay enrolled.
-Maximum period of study refers to how much time you have to complete your degree programme.
+Maximum period of study (deadlines/time frames) refers to how much time you have to complete your degree programme

 You must pass exams weighting a minimum of 45 ECTS in an academic year.
-If you do not comply with this requirement, the university will contact you by the end of the year with a warning that you must pass a minimum of 45 ECTS in the following academic year.
-If you fail to comply, you will be withdrawn from your programme.
+If you don’t comply with that rule, the university will contact you the following year with a warning that you must pass a minimum of 45 ECTS in the following academic year.
+If you fail to comply, you'll be withdrawn from your programme.

 Maximum Period of Study